bomzheg/KarmaBot/README.md

 * !info [@mention] - information about user (karma changes, restrictions, warns)

-chat settings commands list:
+Chat settings commands list:
 * !enable_karmic_ro - enable restrictions on low karma reason
   (need to have right for ban users for bot and user asked for that command)
 * !disable_karmic_ro - disable restrictions on low karma reason
   (need to have right for ban users for bot and user asked for that command)

-superuser commands list:
+Superuser commands list:
 * /generate_invite_logchat - if bot is admin in the chat of LOG_CHAT_ID from `config.py` bot generates invite link to that
 * /logchat - get logchat invite link if it's generated earlier
 * /update_log - send logs from /logs path to LOG_CHAT_ID and remove logs from files